jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 ## Coming Soon

-Redwood is still in active development, and we're working on some [features](https://community.redwoodjs.com/c/experimental-features/25) that are on the cutting edge of the React ecosystem:
+Cedar is still in active development, and we're working on some [features](https://community.redwoodjs.com/c/experimental-features/25) that are on the cutting edge of the React ecosystem:

 - [React Server Components](https://community.redwoodjs.com/t/react-server-components-rsc/5081) and a new transparent, non-GraphQL API
 - [SSR/Streaming](https://community.redwoodjs.com/t/render-modes-ssr-streaming-experimental/4858)
 - [Realtime and GraphQL Subscriptions](https://community.redwoodjs.com/t/redwoodjs-realtime/5002)
-- [Redwood Studio](https://community.redwoodjs.com/t/redwood-studio-experimental/4771) for getting runtime insights into your project
+- [Cedar Studio](https://community.redwoodjs.com/t/redwood-studio-experimental/4771) for getting runtime insights into your project
 - [Mailer](https://github.com/redwoodjs/redwood/pull/9058)

 These are just a few highlights from our current [Bighorn Epoch](https://tom.preston-werner.com/2023/05/30/redwoods-next-epoch-all-in-on-rsc).
 You can see the full list and follow along via our Roadmap project board at [www.redwoodjs.com/roadmap](https://redwoodjs.com/roadmap).

 ## Backing

-Redwood was created by Tom Preston-Werner, cofounder of GitHub and projects like Semantic Versioning, TOML, Jekyll, and many more.
+Cedar was created by Tom Preston-Werner, cofounder of GitHub and projects like Semantic Versioning, TOML, Jekyll, and many more.
 Tom believes that JavaScript applications, specifically full-stack JS applications, are the future of the web, and Cedar has his full support.

 ## Updates

-Redwood is constantly being updated and sticks strictly to semantic versioning requirements.
+Cedar is constantly being updated and sticks strictly to semantic versioning requirements.
 You can be sure that there won't be any sudden, breaking changes without a major version revision.
 Cedar is famous for its [copious release notes](https://community.redwoodjs.com/t/redwood-3-0-0-is-now-available/3989) and comprehensive upgrade guides, and if code changes need to be made to your app, we make every effort to include a codemod script that will make the changes for you.

 ## Community